Tiki Barber: Theater

 Barber made his Broadway debut as Don in Kinky Boots January 21, 2019, and played a limited run until March 3.
 Barber said in a statement, "I was very fortunate to be part of the New York Giants for ten years and feel incredibly lucky to be joining another New York institution: Broadway."

 Business activities

-Barber is pursuing business and investment opportunities, reportedly inking a contract to serve as a partner and investor in O Beverages LLC, the maker of fruit-infused bottled water as well as opening a high-tech cycling gym in NYC.
+Barber also pursued business and investment opportunities, such as opening a high-tech cycling gym in NYC.

 Barber is co-chairman and co-founder of Thuzio, which provides an online marketplace for athletes to be booked for local speaking appearances, coaching, and personal events.

 In 2018 Barber co-founded Grove Group Management, a cannabis-focused investment firm that provides various forms of expertise (finance, marketing, operations, retail, legal issues, and product development) to the businesses it invests in.
 The company aims to work with small and minority-owned cannabis businesses in particular.